Seasonal Employment Job Tips

 Consider the stores or companies people usually frequent for holiday gift-giving outside of the mall.
 The first place most workers will be looking is at the mall, so you’ll likely decrease your competition if you venture out.

 The Early Applicant Gets the Job

-When it comes to seasonal employment, the competition is fierce.
-Make sure to apply as early as possible and follow up.
+When it comes to seasonal employment, the competition is fierce – especially for the jobs that pay well or offer hefty employee discounts.
+Make sure to apply as early as possible and follow up in a timely matter.

 Stores get piles of applications for seasonal employment and an overwhelmed manager will appreciate you putting in the extra effort to remain in contact.

 If you’re willing to work on certain dates or shifts that aren’t as popular, you’ll get a leg-up on the competition.
 If you remain open and flexible with your schedule, you’re more likely to position yourself as a great fit for seasonal employment.

 Never Insult Retail

 Most seasonal positions fall within the retail sector, although there are also some creative holiday jobs, too.